adamaviv/si485h-f18/units/unit_03.md

 The next instructions prior to the call to `strcpy()` will reveal the location of `buf` and `str`.
-We know that the order of arguments to strcpy is first source then destination, so whichever memory address is loaded at the stack pointer `esp` must be `buf` (the destination) and whatever is loaded at `+4` from the stack pointer must be the string str.
+We know that the order of arguments to strcpy is first destination then source, so whichever memory address is loaded at the stack pointer `esp` must be `buf` (the destination) and whatever is loaded at `+4` from the stack pointer must be the string str.
 Looking closely, that the address `ebp-0x2c` is eventually written